-- 1. Notice the event - 2.
-Interpret the event as a problem - 3.
+- 1. Notice the Event - 2.
+Interpret the Event as a problem - 3.
 Take personal responsibility to intervene - 4.
 Decide how you are going to intervene - 5.
 Decide to Intervene.
 There are three ways to intervene: - a.
 Direct Directly intervening, in the moment, to prevent a problem situation fromhappening - Delegate Seeking help from another individual, often someone who is authorized torepresent others, such as a police officer or campus official. - c.
-Distract Interrupting the situation without directly confronting the offender make the situation worse.
+Distract Interrupting the situation without directly confronting the offender As a bystander, do not put yourself at risk and do not make the situation worse.
 However, bystandersare encouraged to intervene at the earliest point possible and look for early warning signs of trouble.
 However, intervening does not necessarily mean confronting.
 Bystanders can always ask for help.
 If you believe you are witnessing a crime in progress, call Campus Safety and Security immediately and report your location.